avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `codecID` is the codec version used to serialize the payload, and is hardcoded to `0x0000`
 - `sum(validatorLengths)` is the sum of the lengths of `ValidatorData` serializations included in `validators`.
-- `subnetID` identifies the Subnet that is being converted (described further below).
+- `subnetID` identifies the Subnet that is being converted to an L1 (described further below).
-- `managerChainID` and `managerAddress` identify the validator manager for the given Subnet.
-This is the (blockchain ID, adress) tuple allowed to send Warp messages to modify the Subnet's validator set.
+- `managerChainID` and `managerAddress` identify the validator manager for the L1 being converted.
+This is the (blockchain ID, address) tuple allowed to send Warp messages to modify the L1's validator set.
-- `validators` are the initial pay-as-you-go validators for the given Subnet.
+- `validators` are the initial dynamic-fee-paying validators for the given L1.

 The `SubnetToL1ConversionMessage` is specified as an `AddressedCall` with `sourceChainID` set to the P-Chain ID, the `sourceAddress` set to an empty byte array, and a payload of: